Marvy936/Terraform/note.md

    resize2fs /dev/vdb
    ```

-## Variables and Local Values
+## Variables in Terraform

+Variables in Terraform enable dynamic and reusable configurations.
+They are declared in `variables.tf` files or directly within your Terraform manifests.

 ### Input Variables

-- Input variables allow you to define values for your configuration that can be reused and customized.
+Input variables are values that you pass into Terraform configurations.

 #### Declaring Variables

-Variables can be declared within the configuration or in a separate file like `variables.tf`:
+Variables must first be defined in a block or `variables.tf` file:
 ```hcl
 variable "private_key_path" {
   type    = string